What You Need to Know About Tank Car, Truck, or Ship Loader

 - Barge Loader

-In the United States, there were 10,800 jobs for Tank Car, Truck, or Ship Loader in 2016.
+In 2016, there was an estimated number of 10,800 jobs in the United States for Tank Car, Truck, or Ship Loader.
 New jobs are being produced at a rate of 5.6% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Tank Car, Truck, or Ship Loader by 2026.
-The BLS estimates 1,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 The states with the most job growth for Tank Car, Truck, or Ship Loader are Idaho, Nevada, and Arizona.
 Watch out if you plan on working in Ohio, South Carolina, or New Mexico.
 These states have the worst job growth for this type of profession.

-Tank Car, Truck, or Ship Loader Average Salary
+Salary for a Tank Car, Truck, or Ship Loader

 Tank Car, Truck, and Ship Loaders who work in New Jersey, Oregon, or Washington, make the highest salaries.